Manage users

 To accept an invitation, the invited user must sign in to Astra with the same email address that received the invitation.

-The user can log in through SSO, as long as their IdP profile, Google account, or GitHub account has the same email address as the Astra invitation.
+The user can log in through SSO, as long as their IdP, Google, GitHub, or IBMid account has the same email address as the Astra invitation.
 Alternatively, the user can create a new account with the same email address, and then log in to accept the invitation.

-You can sign in to the Astra Portal through your IdP if your Organization Administrator has enabled SSO.
+You can sign in to the Astra Portal through your IdP if an Organization Administrator has enabled SSO.

-Sign in to your IdP platform, select the Astra application, and then follow the prompts to sign in.
+Sign in to your IdP platform, select the Astra application on your IdP dashboard, and then follow the prompts to sign in.

 The first time you access the Astra application, you must review the DataStax terms and conditions.

-The default user session timeout is approximately two hours unless your administrator specifies a different timeout in the Astra application configuration in your IdP or your IdP has a different default timeout setting.
+The default user session timeout is approximately two hours.
+The timeout can vary if your IdP has a different default timeout setting, or the IdP administrator specifies a different timeout in the Astra application’s configuration.

 You can use your Gmail or Google Workspace account to create an Astra account and sign in to the Astra Portal.